 ITALIAN BEGINNER 2

 This class is taught in Italian.
-It is recommended for students who studied Italian before but for short period of time ( about a year) and/or briefly lived in Italy.
+It is recommended for students who studied Italian before but for a short period of time (at least, six months) and/or briefly lived in Italy.

 INTERMEDIATE ITALIAN GRAMMAR

 This class is for students who studied Italian for two years and more and/or lived in Italy.
 The class is taught in Italian.
 The focus of this class is on intermediate grammar, but conversational aspect is implemented as well.

 INTERMEDIATE CONVERSATIONAL ITALIAN

 This class is recommended for students who are currently enrolled in the intermediate grammar class and for students who already mastered all Italian grammar and are seeking to improve their conversational skills.
 In this class, students will be working on topics of everyday life, their interests, and contemporary Italy.

 Students acquire a thorough understanding of the structure of Italian and perfect spoken and written skills by undertaking a systematic analysis of Italian morphology.
 We discuss grammar, covering all parts of speech and practice pronunciation and fluent conversation.
 Through constant practice, students develop the ability to accumulate an ever greater mastery of diverse complex forms so that they are able to combine them in speech and writing.
 Course also includes short readings of original Italian language texts not yet available in translation.
 The course caters to students' interests and integrates translation practice and close readings of Italian poetry and newspaper articles that are selected through student feedback and input.